 - Transfer baked biscuits onto cooling rack and repeat with the remaining ones.
 Wait for them to cool completely before icing!
 Enjoy!

-- Pipe your icing onto the cooled biscuits using piping bag with its end snipped to create tiny opening or use a simple plastic squeeze bottle which is what I prefer to use when decorating as you have more control over your icing.
+- Pipe your icing onto cooled biscuits using piping bag with its end snipped to create tiny opening or use a simple plastic squeeze bottle.

 - Once you've finished decorating your biscuits leave them on the cooling rack for the icing to set.
 Pop them into your biscuit tin and enjoy responsibly!